woowa-techcamp-2020/woowahan-chart/README.md

   </a>
 </p>

-<p align="center">A simple HTML chart generator that helps you easily create a simple yet elegant HTML charts just in a second.</p>
+<p align="center">A simple HTML chart generator that helps you easily create simple yet elegant HTML charts just in a second.</p>

 ---